-Ritva Laukkanen has been a member of Finnvera's Board of Directors since 2017 and chairs the Board's Risk Committee.
-In 1990-2011, she held several executive posts at International Finance Corporation IFC, which is part of the World Bank Group.
+Ritva Laukkanen has been a member of Finnvera's Board of Directors since 2017 and chairs its Risk Committee.
+In 1990-2011, she held several expert and executive posts at International Finance Corporation IFC, which is part of the World Bank Group.
 Before joining IFC, Laukkanen worked for 10 years in various positions at American Scandinavian Banking Corporation in New York, including as a director in corporate lending.
 She has held various board positions since 2012.

-Total remuneration for the Board of Directors 2021
+Members and remuneration for the Board of Directors 2023